-Agents and underwriters may be entitled under agreements entered into with ON Semiconductor or the selling stockholder to indemnification against certain civil liabilities, including liabilities under the Securities Act of 1933, or to contribution with respect to payments which the agents or underwriters may be required to make in respect thereof.
-Agents and underwriters may be customers of, may engage in transactions with, or perform services for, ON Semiconductor or the selling stockholder in the ordinary course of business.
+Agents and underwriters may be entitled under agreements entered into with the Company and the selling stockholder to indemnification against certain civil liabilities, including liabilities under the Securities Act of 1933, or to contribution with respect to payments which the agents or underwriters may be required to make in respect thereof.
+Agents and underwriters may be customers of, may engage in transactions with, or perform services for, the Company and the selling stockholder in the ordinary course of business.